shrimpsizemoose/card-deck-api/README.md

 make @run
 ```

 You can use the provided Makefile file to change PORT.
-Set env variable DEBUG=1 to enable debug output
+Set env variable DEBUG=1 to enable debug logging or use `make local-debug-run`

-### Running in Docker
+### Building and running in Docker locally

 ```bash
 make @docker-build